myGrid/WSDLUtils/README.txt

 # Institute (EMBL-EBI) and the University of Southampton.
 # See license.txt for details

-IMPORTANT NOTE (2010-04-13):
-This does not work with PHP 5.3 and greater.
-PHP 5.3 introduces the notion of "namespaces", but the WSDLUtils defines "Namespace" as a class and therefore PHP 5.3 borks when loading up the files.
-(See: http://forums.developer.mindtouch.com/showthread.php?t=6059 for an example).

 Introduction
 ------------
-The WSDLUtils Service was developed by Dan Mowbray for the EMBRACE web services registry.
-This registry is precursor to the the BioCatalogue.
+The WSDLUtils Service was developed by Dan Mowbray for the EMBRACE web services registry and is now being used in the BioCatalogue web services registry.

 Functions
 ---------
 The WDSDLUtils Service has two main functions:
  - parse a WDSL file into a format that is consumable by the BioCatalogue registry
  - track changes in a WSDL document

 Installation
 ------------
 The utilities in this Service are written in PHP and hence would run on a web server with PHP enabled.